tc39/proposal-smart-pipelines/readme.md

 [TO DO: Rewrite everything in this section]

 ### Old semantic section
-[TO DO: Rewrite this section to the conventions of the ES specification.]
+[TO DO: Rewrite this section to the conventions of the ECMAScript specification.]

 A pipe expression’s semantics are:
 1. The head is evaluated into the topic’s value; call this `topicValue`.